-&lt;sup>115 Spengler 1931, 104, italics in original.
+113 Spengler 1931, 104, italics in original.

-&lt;sup>116 In Herman 1997, 243.
+114 In Herman 1997, 243.

+115 Sombart 1909, 90.

-Another Right thinker who still believed that socialism could come to be was Werner Sombart (1863-1941), best known as an outstanding sociologist and fiery critic of liberal capitalism.
-A good Marxist for much of his career, Sombart had moved toward the Right early in the twentieth century.
-To Sombart, that did not involve abandoning socialism but rather strengthening it.
-It was absolutely essential, Sombart argued, "to free Socialism from the Marxian system."117 Doing so would make it possible to forge a better form of socialism by focusing it nationally; and by rejecting the pretense of being able to "prove' the 'necessity' of Socialism by means of 'scientific' arguments," socialism would then regain its "power of creating new ideals and the possibility of intense feeling."
-A new nationalistic focus and rejuvenation of socialism's idealistic feelings would, he thought, better enable socialists to combat the true enemy, liberal capitalism.
+"power of creating new ideals and the possibility of intense feeling."116 A new nationalistic focus and rejuvenation of socialism's idealistic feelings would, he thought, better enable socialists to combat the true enemy, liberal capitalism.
 Sombart's next major work, Merchants and Heroes (1915), continued his attacks on liberal capitalism by contrasting two opposed types of social being, one decadent and the other noble; and Sombart's attack on that primary target continued through 1928 when, agreeing in essence with Spengler and Moeller, he said of the socialist ideal:

-This thought is destined to preserve mankind from a danger which is much greater than that of bureaucratization, and that is the danger of succumbing to mammonism, to the profit devil, to material interest mongering.
+This thought is destined to preserve mankind from a danger which is much greater than that of bureaucratization, and that is the danger of succumbing to mammonism, to the profit devil, to material interest mongering.117

-"Liberalism," wrote Moeller, "is the Death of Nations."
-So socialism had to be able to prevail against it.
+"Liberalism," wrote Moeller, "is the Death of Nations."118 So socialism had to be able to prevail against it.
 Yet it had to be the correct kind of socialism-and the correct kind of socialism was not Marxist.
 Marxist internationalism, the Right thinkers from Spengler to Sombart to Moeller argued, ended up being a false or illusory version of socialism.
-There is no universal
+There is no universal culture, so there is no universal set of interests and no universal form that socialism can take.
+Socialism must be national-it must be rooted in each culture's distinctive historical context.
+"Every people has its own socialism," wrote Moeller, and so "international socialism does not exist."119